 Brown is a solid, balanced player who can defend the run and rush the passer.
 He doesn’t have one outstanding skillset, but he does everything well.
 He scores high on the “character” and “intangibles” tests.
 However, he’s never put up more than 58 tackles and seven sacks in a season.
 Whether that’s worth what it might take for the Seahawks is a matter of contention, but if the rumors are true, the team is at least considering the idea.

-Doug Farrar is the Editor-in-Chief of Seahawks.NET, a staff writer for Football Outsiders and a regular contributor to FoxSports.com.
+Doug Farrar is the Editor-in-Chief of Seahawks.NET, a staff writer for Football Outsiders, and a regular contributor to FoxSports.com.
+Feel free to e-mail Doug here.